 UF Health Diabetes Spotlight

-Our staff and faculty work everyday by the mission of our center with the hopes of one day finding a cure for diabetes.
+Our staff and faculty work everyday by the mission of our Institute with the hopes of one day finding a cure for diabetes.
 We want to keep you updated and informed, and we will be able to do so with your continued support.
-On behalf of the faculty and staff, thank you for allowing us to continue in our mission to improve the lives of people with diabetes through care, education, advocacy and research.

-Be apart of something greater.
+Be part of something greater.
 Help us find a cure for diabetes by clicking here.